briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 manufacturer.

 48. _(vv)_ "Schedule I", "Schedule II", "Schedule III", "Schedule IV" or "Schedule V." Have the same meaning as in Ohio R.C.
-3719.01.
+[3719.01][ORC Section 3719.01].

 49. _(ww)_ "School."
 Any school operated by a board of education, any community school established under Ohio R.C.
 [Chapter 3314][ORC Chapter 3314], or any nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
-3301.07, whether or not any instruction, extracurricular activities or training provided by the school is being conducted at the time a criminal offense is committed.
+[3301.07][ORC Section 3301.07], whether or not any instruction, extracurricular activities or training provided by the school is being conducted at the time a criminal offense is committed.

 50. _(xx)_ "School building."
 Any building in which any of the instruction, extracurricular activities or training provided by a school is conducted,